profrobwells/first-llm-classifier/docs/structured-responses.md

 ['Minnesota Timberwolves', 'National Basketball Association (NBA)']
 ```

-Due its probabilistic nature, the LLM can sometimes get creative get weird and return something you don't want.
-You can improve this be adding a validation system that will only accept responses from a pre-defined list.
+Due its probabilistic nature, the LLM can sometimes get creative and return slight variations on the same answer.
+You can prevent this by adding a validation system that will only accept responses from a pre-defined list.

 {emphasize-lines="9-12,31-37"}
 ```python